superhenrikke/superhenrikke.github.io/index.md

 ### Intrests
 Brains, yoga, though they have not been merged yet.
 I do experimental research on humans even thought I'm a mechanical engineer.
 The humans tend to somewhat interact with machines, important to mention.
 I also like books and semi-heavy weights.
+I like experimenting with wearable physiology sensors, that be ECG, GSR and neuroimaging modalities fNIRS and EEG.
+In stu studies.

 ### CV